fly2plan/fixm-to-acris-converter-lib/README.md

 	-  This will generate an ACRIS.json file corresponding  to the given fixm sample
         -  The file acris.json have the output of the execution.

 The transformFixmToAcris and transformXmlFileToAcris function are  entry points into the lib.
-The function transformFixmToAcris access XML file contents and schema version(optional one, no need to pass).
+The function transformFixmToAcris accept XML file contents and schema version(optional parameter one, no need to pass) as parameters.
 The function transformXmlFileToAcris accepts XML the file path and version .
-Version is optional filed .
+Version is optional parameter .
 Default is 4.2 .